 - How can the Waldorf curriculum enhance my ability to work with diversity and multiculturalism?

 - How can I better prepare and develop imagination, inspiration and living thinking?

 - How does my view of the world/philosophy of education inform my lesson planning and curriculum choices?

-The content of these courses will supplement foundational course work in preparation for formal Waldorf teacher training at Antioch, as well as content that may lead to advance standing in the Antioch teacher education program, thus possibly reducing the number of summer semesters required in residency in New Hampshire (from three to two summers).
+The content of these courses will supplement foundational course work in preparation for formal Waldorf teacher training at Antioch, as well as content that may lead to advance standing in the Antioch teacher education program, thus possibly reducing the number of summer semesters required in residency in New Hampshire.

 Some workshops will require 2-3 hours of reading ahead of time, others may require a short project or reflective paper afterwards.

 Books: Guided Self Study and School as a Journey, both by Torin Finser